Updated: SEPTEMBER 30, 2021

-Genital sex is sex involving a man’s penis entering a woman’s vagina.
-It gets its name because the genitals of the man enter the genitals of the women.
+Genital sex is sex involving two sets of genitals; it is typically used to refer to penis-in-vagina sex.
 This term is commonly used in the legal industry and other formal settings.

 Genital sex is the opposite of non-genital sex, which includes anal sex and oral sex.
 These sex acts are non-genital sex because they don’t involve the genitals of both partners.